Check back soon for more information about this project.

 Dominic Shodekeh Talifero is a Baltimore-based beatboxer, vocal percussionist, and breath artist.
 He brings his musical passions to the materials in the Ideations of Potential collection.
 This is the first hip-hop based collection to enter Towson University's Special Collections, the first in the University of Maryland system, and the first in the State of Maryland.
 It is also the first living archive of a professional beatboxer anywhere in the world.
 With the culture of Hip Hop entering it's 50th year in 2023, the timing of such an collection couldn't be more in tune with Hip Hop's current state of evolution.

-You can explore projects in the collection and read more about Shodekeh's life journey.
-You can also:
+Explore the projects below and read more about Shodekeh's life journey.

-You can investigate the individual projects in the Innovation Lab, or browse all the items in the collection.
+You can investigate the individual projects in the Innovation Lab, or browse the entire collection.

 Learn more about Shodekeh by browsing this interactive map.